 Most patients with a critical illness would like to have their families present during resuscitation.14,21 Concern that family members will suffer from posttraumatic stress disorder (PTSD) after witnessing their loved one resuscitated has not been substantiated.24,25 A recent study of 65 family members of patients undergoing cardiopulmonary resuscitation (CPR) showed no difference in PTSD or depression in comparison to those who did not witness the resuscitation.16 In a multicenter randomized study, PTSD-related symptoms were significantly lower in family members who witnessed the resuscitation than the control group.17 Anxiety was also significantly lower in the intervention group that witnessed the resuscitation compared with those who did not witness the resuscitation.
 At 20 months of follow-up, there were no medicolegal claims of damages from the study participants.17

-Professional organizations have positively endorsed the family being present during resuscitation.26,27 The main points from ...
+Professional organizations have positively endorsed the family being present during resuscitation.26,27 The main ...